Tracking of energy

 - The same production for the I-REC has not been used to generate a carbon offset credit.

-Japan: Currently CDP accepts J-Credits, Green Power Certificates and Non-Fossil Value Credits (NFC).
-It is expected that the NFC will become the main tracking system in Japan.
-Along with the RE100 and CDP, EKOenergy is also closely following the developments in Japan and currently accepts all 3 schemes available.
+Japan: J-Credits, Green Power Certificates and Non-Fossil Value Credits (NFC) are being used in Japan, in addition to the I-RECs.
+Along with the RE100 and CDP, EKOenergy is also closely following the developments in Japan and currently accepts all 4 schemes available.

 Taiwan: Common practice favours I-RECs in Taiwan.
 EKOenergy also accepts Taiwanese RECs (T-RECs).